automata/awesome-jamstack/README.md

 *For more resources about Static Web Apps see (Awesome Static Web Apps)[https://github.com/staticwebdev/awesome-azure-static-web-apps].*

 ## No-Code Platforms
+- [Blogody](https://www.blogody.com) - Create your own blog and see it live in seconds.
 - [Jamstack.new](https://jamstack.new) - Create a new Jamstack website with 1 click, brought to you by Stackbit
 - [Draftbox](https://draftbox.co) - Lightning fast, secure front-end for your WordPress or Ghost blog, without coding.
 - [Plasmic](https://www.plasmic.app/) - Powerful design tool for building your React components and Jamstack websites visually.